To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-There is no universally recognized certificate available to differentiate good dog trainers from the bad.
-But, the best dog trainers learn by keeping up with industry by taking lots of continuing education courses, researching animal behavior and new training techniques, and they do a great deal of hands-on work to gain real-life experience.
+There are no universally recognized certificates available to differentiate good dog trainers from bad.
+But, the best dog trainers learn by taking continuing education courses, researching animal behavior and new training techniques, and they do a great deal of hands-on work to gain real-life experience.

-Criteria For Finding Good Dog TrainerS
+Criteria For Finding A Good Dog Trainer

-How to Find A Good Dog Trainer
+How To Find A Good Dog Trainer